roobyz/scadrial/README.md

 ## Internet Access

-To access your Mistborn installation from the Internet, two things need to happen:
+To access our Mistborn environment from the Internet, two things need to happen:
-1. a public endpoint must be configured for your Mistborn Wireguard client(s)
+1. a public endpoint must be configured for our Mistborn Wireguard client(s)
-2. port forwarding will need to be configured on the NAT settings for your modem and/or routers.
+2. port forwarding will need to be configured on the NAT settings for our modem and/or routers.

-One option is to forward _all_ incoming UDP traffic on your Internet facing NIC to the private router IP address of our Mistborn server.
-By ensuring that our firewall does not drop any UDP packets, Wireguard will silently drop all _invalid_ incoming packets by default.
+One option is to forward _all_ incoming UDP traffic on our Internet facing NIC to the private router IP address of our Mistborn server.
+While ensuring that our firewall does not drop any UDP packets, Wireguard will silently drop all _invalid_ incoming packets by default.
 Another option is to allow only a specified list of UDP ports, however we would need to update our NAT settings for each new Wireguard port on every user device that is added or changed in Mistborn.

 UDP traffic on our internal ethernet and wireless adapters that is bound for our Mistborn public IP address, may also be forwarded to our Mistborn private IP address.
-The benefit of this is that each client device would only need to be confgured once for Wireguard access, and our device can be connected to Wireguard full-time.
-This would enable transparent movement between our private and public networks without needed to connect and reconnect our wireguard client.
+The benefit of this is that each client device would only need to be confgured once for Wireguard access, and our device can be connected via Wireguard to Mistborn full-time.
+This would enable transparent movement between our private and most public networks without needing to connect and reconnect our Wireguard client.
 On our default test system, we can forward udp packets from the _wap_ and _lan_ interfaces to our scadrial server (IP address on our router) that contains Mistborn, as follows:

 ``` bash
 # Capture all inbound UPD traffic from our internal network and route to our scadrial server (i.e. 10.10.10.12)